deckhouse/deckhouse/modules/140-user-authz/docs/FAQ.md

 ## How do I limit user rights to specific namespaces?

+To limit a user's rights to specific namespaces, use `RoleBinding` with the [use role](./#use-roles) that has the appropriate level of access.
+[Example...](usage.html# example-of-assigning-administrative-rights-to-a-user-within-a-namespace).

+### How do I limit user rights to specific namespaces (obsolete role-based model)?

+{% alert level="warning" %}
+The example uses the [obsolete role-based model](./#the-obsolete-role-based-model).
+{% endalert %}

 Use the `namespaceSelector` or `limitNamespaces` (deprecated) parameters in the [`ClusterAuthorizationRule`](../../modules/140-user-authz/cr.html#clusterauthorizationrule) CR.

 ## What if there are two ClusterAuthorizationRules matching to a single user?